exasol/virtual-schema-shared-integration-tests/README.md

 ## Usage

 You can use these tests by subclassing `ScalarFunctionsTestBase` in your project's tests.
-By that your test will inherit the shared tests.
+Your test will then inherit the shared tests.

 ### Excludes

-For some dialects some test might need not apply.
+For some dialects some tests might not be relevant or applicable.
 That's why this test suite allows you to exclude certain tests:

 ```
 @Override